-More information and advice on the conditions in this part F are given in your tenancy support pack.
+More information and advice on the conditions in this Part are given in your Tenancy Support Pack.

 - a If we need to get into your home (for example, to service your boiler), and it is not an emergency, we will give you at least 24 hours' notice.
-If we have given you notice but you do not let us in, we may force our way in if we think that there is a risk that your home or other properties could be damaged or people could be injured. - b In an emergency, such as a flood, we may have to get into your home without giving you notice.
-If we have to do this, we will make sure that your home is secure when we leave. - c We will repair any damage caused by us forcing our way into your home, unless we had to force our way in as a result of your carelessness or neglect. - d You must allow our employees and people we authorise into your home to: - carry out an inspection; - carry out a gas safety check; - carry out an electrical safety check; - carry out repairs or improvements that may be necessary; - inspect a neighbouring property; or - discuss any issues relating to your tenancy.
+If we have given you notice but you do not let us in, we may force our way in if we think that there is a risk that your home or other properties could be damaged or people could be injured. - b In an emergency, such as a flood or suspected gas leak, we may have to get into your home without giving you notice.
+If we have to do this, we will make sure that your home is secure when we leave. - c We will repair any damage caused by us forcing our way into your home, unless we had to force our way in as a result of your carelessness or neglect. - d You must allow our employees and people we authorise into your home to:

+- carry out an inspection

+- carry out a gas safety check

+- carry out an electrical safety check

+- carry out repairs or improvements that may be necessary

+- inspect a neighbouring property, or

+- discuss any issues relating to your tenancy

+- carry out a tenancy check.